 Gracie is a ten-time BJJ World Champion and a third-degree BJJ black belt.
 He has not been submitted in competition since he was a blue belt, and has 10 wins at the IBJJF World Jiu-Jitsu Championships as a black belt, with three of those in Open Weight competition.

-He made his professional MMA debut in 2006 and has fought for premiere MMA promotions around the world, scoring submission wins over some big names before retiring from competition.
+He made his professional cage debut in 2006, and has competed for premier promotions around the world, scoring submission wins over several big names before retiring from competition.
 In 2014, he decided to make a comeback with ONE Championship, and showcased his developing striking skills to stop James McSweeney in the third round.

-In 2016, Gracie became the first Gracie of his generation to win an MMA world title, claiming the inaugural ONE Light Heavyweight World Championship by submitting Polish powerhouse Michal Pasternak in the first round.
+In 2016, Gracie became the first Gracie of his generation to win a major world title in cage competition, claiming the inaugural ONE Light Heavyweight World Championship by submitting Polish powerhouse Michal Pasternak in the first round.